Pectin Benefits, Nutrition and How to Use - Dr. Axe

 This suggests that pectin, in doses as small as five grams mixed with orange juice, increases satiety and can aid in a program to lose weight fast by limiting food intake.

-6. Promotes Detoxification
+6. Promotes detoxification

 Research shows that consuming pectin promotes the detoxification of heavy metals and other toxins that contribute to chronic disease and interfere with the body’s capacity to recover from illness.

-Because the structure of pectin has a gelling mechanism, it is able to bind to heavy metals (including lead and mercury) as it moves through the GI tract and eliminate them from the body through stool.
+Because the structure of pectin has a gelling mechanism, it is able to bind to heavy metals (including lead and mercury) as it moves through the gastrointestinal tract and eliminate them from the body through stool.

 Guide to pectin - Dr. Axe